AdobeDocs/experience-manager-learn.en/help/forms/ic-web-channel-tutorial/partone.md

 ---
 title: Install and Configure Tomcat
 seo-title: Install and Configure Tomcat
 description: This is part 1 of multistep tutorial for creating your first interactive communications document.In this part, we will install TOMCAT and deploy the sampleRest.war file in TOMCAT.
-The REST endpoint exposed by this WAR file will be the basis for our Data Source and Form Data Model.
-seo-description: This is part 1 of multistep tutorial for creating your first interactive communications document.In this part, we will install TOMCAT and deploy the sampleRest.war file in TOMCAT.
-The REST endpoint exposed by this WAR file will be the basis for our Data Source and Form Data Model.
 uuid: c6d4c74c-ea16-4c63-92c9-182d087fd88c
 feature: Interactive Communication
 topics: development